 The Johnson Museum offers students many opportunities to discover and explore the collection.
 Whether you’re looking for cutting-edge contemporary art or ancient pre-Columbian pottery, a space to relax, the chance to make some artwork of your own, or an internship or volunteer opportunity, you belong in the Johnson.

 What’s engaging, fun, and a great way to relieve stress?
 A special tour or workshop at the Museum!
 We offer tours and hands-on workshops tailored to the interests of student clubs, fraternities and sororities, and groups from residence halls.

-Download the "Tours and Workshops for Students" PDF at right for complete information.
+Download the "Tours and Workshops for Students" PDF for complete information.

 Johnson Museum Club

-The Johnson Museum Club are students who share a common interest in and appreciation for museums and art.
+The Museum Club brings together students who share a common interest in and appreciation for museums and art.
 They promote student awareness of the Museum’s collection, exhibitions, and resources, and host a wide variety of programs and special events specifically for students.

-During annual Jazz Night, Blues Night, and After Hours events, students can explore the Museum at their own pace, see performances by a wide range of student groups, and participate in tours and hands-on workshops.
-Club members also collaborate with other student organizations to host events at the Museum, including poetry readings and concerts.
-The annual Student Arts Showcase welcomes the many talents of Cornell students in both the visual and performing arts.
-Gallery space is devoted to works of art by students for one week in the spring, and the opening reception showcases student performances.
+During themed and performance-based evening nights, included our annual After Hours event, students can explore the Museum at their own pace, see performances by a wide range of student groups, and participate in art activities, scavenger hunts, tours, and more.
+Club members also collaborate with other student organizations to host events at the Museum, including dance workshops, poetry readings, and concerts.

 Student interns work in all departments throughout the Museum.
 Cornell sophomores, juniors, and seniors are hired for paid academic-year positions (work-study applicants strongly preferred).
-Open positions are announced in March, and applications are made available online.
+Open positions are announced during spring semester, and applications are made available online.